-Firm pillows with wide gusset helps fill this space to cradle your head, and allow your neck to rest comfortably upon the material beneath.
+Firm pillows with wide gusset help fill this space to cradle your head, and allow your neck to rest comfortably upon the material beneath.
 Side sleepers also often create pressure upon your knees, and a pillow placed between your knees can help alleviate this pressure, and help keep your spine aligned.

 Back sleepers benefit from a thinner, firm pillow that supports your neck.
-Ideally you want a pillow that has extra loft in the bottom third of the pillow to allow your neck to rest upon.
+Ideally, you want a pillow that has an extra loft in the bottom third of the pillow to allow your neck to rest upon.
 A memory foam pillow is often a popular pick for back sleepers as it helps create a cradle for the weight of the head while correctly supporting the space between the head and shoulders.

 Avoid to thick of a pillow that will lift the head too far forward when laying upon it.
 A pillow placed under your knees can also help align the spine and keep pressure off your lower back.

 Sleeping on your stomach creates the most stress upon your back and usually always has some degree of alignment issue since your head will often be turned to one side or the other through the night.
-Therefor it’s important to control how much strain is being put on your neck as much as possible.
+Therefore it’s important to control how much strain is being put on your neck as much as possible.

 A thin pillow, or no pillow at all, is ideal to help keep your neck aligned with the rest of your spine.
 Placing a pillow under your hips may also help keep your hips from sinking and placing strain along your lower back.
 Stomach sleepers may also benefit from a body pillow if sleeping with a pillow of some sort is a comfort must.

 Pillow loft refers to how high it sits when laying flat.
-A pillow with high loft with be a thicker pillow, whereas a pillow with low loft will be more on the thin side.
+A pillow with a high loft with be a thicker pillow, whereas a pillow with low loft will be more on the thin side.
 A high lift pillow also often looks a bit more rounded out and have a gusset, or panel along the sides to make the pillow a bit more rectangular in shape.